Dudley Canal: Dudley Tunnel

 In 1784, the Stourbridge and Dudley companies approached the Birmingham Canal about a junction.
 This would involve building extra locks at Park Head and a tunnel which would link to Lord Dudley's existing mining tunnel which joined the Birmingham Canal at Tipton.
-The Birmingham Canal Company agreed but imposed heavy tolls on traffic using the junction to compensate for the loss of revenue of goods which would formerly have travelled via Aldersely Junction.
+The Birmingham Canal Company agreed but imposed heavy tolls on traffic using the junction to compensate for the loss of revenue of goods which would formerly have travelled via Aldersley Junction.
 Lord Dudley agreed to sell his tunnel to the Dudley Canal Company but never received any payment as the beneficial tolls and usefulness of the new canal were deemed to be adequate compensation.
-An Act of Parliament was obtained in July 1785 to authorise the work which had been surveyed by John Snape and John Bull and checked by Dadford, who then became consulting engineer.
+An act of Parliament, the Dudley Canal Act 1785 (25 Geo.
+3. c.
+87), was obtained in July 1785 to authorise the work which had been surveyed by John Snape and John Bull and checked by Dadford, who then became consulting engineer.
 Abraham Lees was the on-site engineering manager and the main contract for the tunnel went to John Pinkerton.
 Its width was to be 9.25 ft with 7 ft of headroom and 5.5 ft of water.
 The contract specified that it should be finished by 25 March 1788.
 In 1787, Pinkerton's work was thought to be unsatisfactory and work stopped while arguments took place.
 Dadford was paid off, Pinkerton had to pay half of his £4,000 bond and work restarted with Isaac Pratt in charge.
 He was a member of both the Stourbridge and the Dudley canal company committees.
 Lees retained his position.

 In May 1789, there were further issues when it was discovered that the tunnel was not straight.
 Pratt resigned, and Josiah Clowes was engaged to complete the project.
 He finished the tunnel, built a new junction with the Birmingham Canal at Tipton and a reservoir at Gad's Green.
 Completion was announced at a shareholder's meeting on 25 June 1792, and the official opening was on 15 October.